 Why I chose to become a tutor?

-After getting a degree and PhD in the UKs most presigious Science University I got some really cool jobs, I have worked for Rolls Royce and in the City designing Economic Software models.
+After getting a degree and PhD in the UKs most prestigious Technology University I got some really cool jobs, I have worked for Rolls Royce Plc and in the City designing Economic Software models.
 But I left my city job voluntarily (at a time when people were hanging on to their jobs because of the recession) to tutor children.

 I enjoy tutoring because of the difference I can make to children’s lives, and by that to their families lives.
 I do this because of the many letters, emails, texts I get thanking me of the difference I make.
 I do this because of the things I myself learn from being involved with different people and families.
-I have tutored children of world leaders, celebrities, and of all social demographics.
-I have done tutoring in state schools, independent schools and even in a village shack in India where my grandfather grew up.
-I amass new and fascinating experiences year on year, and things always get better and ever more interesting!
+I have done teaching or tutoring in state schools, independent schools and even in a village in India where my grandfather grew up.
+I amass new and fascinating experiences year on year, and things always get better and ever more interesting.
+With online tuition I’m connecting to different parts of the world in real time.